tinyMLx/tinyMLx.github.io/_pages/4D/AcademicNetwork.md

 + Exchange of student projects, lesson plans, real-world deployments and outreach materials

 With support from our [sponsors](/sponsors), member universities are receiving Arduino Tiny Machine Learning Kits for free which they can use for the hands-on lab components of the specialization and for further exploration of the opportunities and challenges of deploying and testing their own TinyML projects.

+If you would like to be a part of the network reach out to us at {% include email %}!

 {% include feature_row id="news" type="center" %}